sateffen/poc-scrollbar/README.md

 # poc-scroller ![codeship status](https://codeship.com/projects/caec9210-ade5-0134-3cb2-36e7a5ec89be/status?branch=master)

-This is a proof-of-concept scrollbar (poc-scrollbar), that just works.

-## Requirements

-This scrollbar uses the MutationObserver, so your browser has to support the MutationObserver.
-You can tell the library to use an interval checker instead, by using the option *useInterval* (see further down), but it's recommended to use the MutationObserver.
+This is a scrollbar, that started out as proof-of-concept (so poc -> poc-scrollbar), but got adopted in several projects.
+It doesn't care about other libraries you use, it has no dependencies, you can just use it, and it'll do what you expect.

+For details, maybe troubleshooting or so please scroll down to the "[Good to know](https://github.com/sateffen/poc-scrollbar#good-to-know)" section.

 ## Basic API

 This library just exports a constructor, which you can use like:

-    const PocScrollbar = require('poc-scrollbar');
-    const myElement = document.getElementById(...);
+    const PocScrollbar = require('poc-scrollbar'); // you can use import PocScrollbar from 'poc-scrollbar' as well const myElement = document.getElementById(...);
     const myOptions = {...};
     const instance = new PocScrollbar(myElement, myOptions);